Linear-Delay Enumeration for Minimal Steiner Problems: Variants of minimal Steiner trees

 [1]{\makebox[0pt]{$\phantom{#1}\overline{\phantom{#1}}$}#1} [2]{\myol{#1}_{#2}} To specify \Cref{algo:enum:general} for \textsc{Steiner Forest Enumeration}, we define partial solutions and their valid paths.
 Recall that for an undirected graph $G = (V, E)$ and a family of terminal sets $\mathcal W = \{W_1, \dots, W_s\}$ with $W_i \subseteq V$, a forest $F$ is a \emph{Steiner forest of} $(G, \mathcal W)$ if for any set $W_i$, $F$ contains a path between every pair of vertices in $W_i$.
 In particular, $F$ is a \emph{minimal Steiner forest} of $(G, \mathcal W)$ if there is no proper subgraph of $F$ that is a Steiner forest of $(G, \mathcal W)$.
-We can assume that terminal sets in $\mathcal W$ are pairwise disjoint: If two sets $W, W' \in \mathcal W$ have a non-empty intersection, we can merge them into a single terminal set $W \cup W'$ without changing any solutions.
 Note that when $\size{\mathcal W} = 1$, \textsc{Steiner Forest Enumeration} is equivalent to \textsc{Steiner Tree Enumeration}.
-We also assume that each terminal set is contained in a connected component of $G$ as otherwise, there is no minimal Steiner forest of $(G, \mathcal W)$.
+We assume that each terminal set is contained in a connected component of $G$ as otherwise, there is no minimal Steiner forest of $(G, \mathcal W)$.

 In what follows, without loss of generality, we can assume that $\size{W_i} = 2$ for each $W_i$.
-This follows from the observation that if there is a terminal set $W \in \mathcal W$ such that $W = \set{w_1, w_2, \ldots, w_k}$ with $k \ge 3$, every Steiner forest of $(G, \mathcal W)$ is a Steiner forest of $(G, \mathcal W')$ with $\mathcal W' = (\mathcal W \setminus \set{W}) \cup \set{\set{w_1, w_2}, \set{w_1, w_3}, \ldots, \set{w_1, w_k}}$ and vice versa.
+This follows from the observation that if there is a terminal set $W \in \mathcal W$ such that $W = \set{w_1, \ldots, w_k}$ with $k \ge 3$, every Steiner forest of $(G, \mathcal W)$ is a Steiner forest of $(G, \mathcal W')$ with $\mathcal W' = (\mathcal W \setminus \set{W}) \cup \set{\set{w_1, w_2}, \set{w_1, w_3}, \ldots, \set{w_1, w_k}}$ and vice versa.
 Also, from this observation, we can assume that the number of sets in $\mathcal{W}$ is at most $n-1$.
 We note that by this conversion, terminal sets in $\mathcal W$ may intersect.
 For each $1 \le i \le s$, we let $W_i = \set{w_i, w'_i}$.

 The next lemma plays an important role for \textsc{Steiner Forest Enumeration}, which enables us to enumerate all the solutions by combining paths, each of which connects a pair of terminals.